Cooler hiring and milder pay gains could aid inflation fight

 Other recent data also point to a cooling economy: A measure of business activity in services, including finance, restaurants and transportation, contracted in December for the first time since 2020.
 A similar measure for manufacturing also shrank last month.

-And a near-doubling of mortgage rates this year has sent home sales tumbling for 10 straight months.
+Additionally, a near-doubling of mortgage rates sent home sales tumbling for 10 straight months.

 Last month's job gains capped a second straight year of robust hiring during which the nation regained all 22 million jobs it lost to the COVID-19 pandemic.
 Yet the rapid hiring and the hefty pay raises that accompanied it likely contributed to a spike in prices that catapulted inflation to its highest level in 40 years.